cometbft/cometbft/docs/references/architecture/adr-112-proposer-based-timestamps.md

 If a proposer is re-proposing a block that has previously received a Polka on the network, then the proposer does not update the `Header.Timestamp` of that block.
 Instead, the proposer simply re-proposes the exact same block.
-This way, the proposed block has the exact same block ID as the previously proposed block and the validators that have already received that block do not need to attempt to receive it again.
+This way, the proposed block has the exact same block ID as the previously proposed block and the nodes that have already received that block do not need to attempt to receive it again.

 The proposer will set the re-proposed block's `Header.Timestamp` as the `Proposal` message's `Timestamp`.